Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Introduction

 In the era of precision cosmology, baryonic feedback has gained newfound importance as it causes a noticeable suppression in the measured matter power spectrum at the level of up to 30\% \cite{Chisari2019} at scales of $k>1~h\rm{Mpc}^{-1}$, which are well probed by current and future weak lensing surveys.
 Unbiased inference of cosmological parameters from weak lensing requires an accurate model of this suppression.
 One set of approaches has been to calibrate the suppression with hydrodynamic simulations \cite[see][for a recent example]{FlamingoSupp}.
 A drawback of these approaches is that simulations are computationally expensive, and the feedback is sensitive to prescriptions of subgrid physics \cite{2020NatRP...2...42V}.
 A more conservative approach adopted by cosmology analyses from surveys including the Dark Energy Survey (DES) \cite{Y3_Secco, Y3_Amon, DESY3, DESY1}, Hyper Suprime Cam (HSC) \cite{HSC}, and Kilo Degree Survey (KiDS) \cite{KIDScombine}, is to remove the signal from scales where modeling uncertainties dominate by enforcing scale cuts.
 While making the analysis more robust, this approach will forgo lots of signal-to-noise measured by future instruments \cite{Eifler:2024jai}.

 Semi-empirical models (see \cite{Schneider19} and \cite{Arico:2020lhq}) present a promising middle ground, parameterizing baryon-induced modifications to dark matter halos in a flexible and computationally efficient manner.
 However, constraining these models requires observational anchors.
 Several studies have approached these constraints by jointly modeling several probes.
 For example, \cite{ACTxDEStsZ1, ACTxDEStsZ2} looked at cross-correlations between ACT tSZ maps and DES weak lensing (WL) shear at the 2pt-statistic level to constrain pressure profiles in halos.
 Studies such as \cite{Grandis2023, Giri21} have looked at jointly modeling WL and X-ray data, whereas \cite{DES:2024iny} considered using WL alongside the kSZ signal with velocity reconstructions from the BOSS CMASS galaxy sample.
+Other studies \cite{Arico2023, 2023MNRAS.518.5340C, 2024JCAP...08..024G} have also placed robust constraints on the suppression of the matter power spectrum from weak lensing data alone.

-Among different probes, galaxy clusters, with their dual role as dominant contributors to the lensing power spectrum at feedback-sensitive scales \cite{Paper1} and as tracers of baryonic physics, present unique strengths.
+Among different probes, galaxy clusters, with their dual role as significant contributors to the lensing power spectrum at feedback-sensitive scales \cite{Paper1} and as tracers of baryonic physics, present unique strengths.
 Their hot intracluster gas, for instance, imprints a thermal Sunyaev-Zeldovich (tSZ) signal on the CMB, providing a direct probe of gas thermodynamics that complements weak lensing.
 Furthermore, clusters are bright across several different wavelengths, which provide distinct information at different mass scales \cite{Weinberg2013}.
 Last but not least, the selection function of clusters is well understood, and therefore easier to model than luminous galaxies.